-Tacos are a staple in our house, and up until now, taco seasoning was a “throw in a little of this and little of that” kind of creation.
-I have always wanted to nail my perfect taco flavor, the store bought seasonings just don’t hit the perfect spot for me.
-Most homemade taco seasonings have similarities in the ingredients, with the most common being:
+Tacos are a staple in our house, and up until now, taco seasoning was either from a packet or a “throw in a little of this and little of that” kind of creation.
+The problem with this is it never turned out the same.

 - chili powder